Skip to main content

 allowed

-The promoted offering passes initial policy checks.
+The brand passes initial policy checks.
 Products are returned normally.

 {